Chapter 128-4 Use of Capitol Buildings or Grounds

 (6) The name, address, and telephone number of the individual or organization primarily responsible for organizing the event and responsible for payment of fees and costs;

-(7) The certificate of proof showing that the secretary of state's office certified the applicant's organization as a non-profit (501(c)(3)) entity, if applicable; and
+(7) The certificate of proof showing that the internal revenue service has determined the applicant's organization as a non-profit (501(c)(3)) entity, if applicable; and

 (C) The board may establish a reasonable fee to cover the administrative cost of issuing a permit.
 The fee may be waived for good cause shown.

 (D) To protect the condition of the capitol buildings or grounds and ensure the safety of all persons, the board may require a cash bond of one thousand dollars or more to be provided by the permit holder if the event involves the use of equipment, structures, vehicles, banners or signs to be placed on or attached to the capitol buildings or grounds.
 In lieu of a bond, the permit holder may elect to obtain a letter of credit equal to the amount of the required bond.
 The bond or letter of credit shall indemnify the state of Ohio, against danger, or destruction to, or theft of state property arising in connection with or as a result of the activity of the organization, participants or spectators.
 Such bond or letter of credit will be refundable after the use if the organization has complied with all the terms and conditions of the permit.